kinguinltdhk/Kinguin-eCommerce-API/apidocs/order/README.md

 `type` can be `text/plain` or `image/jpeg`, `image/png`, `image/gif`

 `serial` is a plain text serial key or in case of `image/*` base64 encoded content of the image with product serial key

+`kinguinId` is product id (may not exist for orders from before 2018-11-13)

 ### Example
 ```